 After qualifying for one of the five entry programs, applicants are prioritized in the hiring process based upon certain critical skills for which the FBI is recruiting.
-These skills may include accounting, finance, information technology expertise, engineering expertise, foreign language proficiency, intelligence experience, law experience, law enforcement/investigative experience, military experience, physical sciences (e.g., physics, chemistry, biology, etc.) expertise, or diversified experience.
+These skills may include:

 FBI Training Academy

-All FBI Agent trainees begin their career at the FBI Academy in Quantico, Virginia for approximately 21 weeks of intensive training.
+All FBI Agent trainees begin their career at the FBI Academy in Quantico, Virginia, for approximately 21 weeks of intensive training.
 During their time at the FBI Academy, trainees live on-campus and participate in a broad range of training activities.
 Classroom hours are spent studying a wide variety of academic and investigative subjects.
-The FBI Academy curriculum also includes intensive training in physical fitness, defensive tactics, practical application exercises, and the use of firearms.
+The FBI Academy curriculum also includes intensive training in

 FBI Agent Salary

-FBI Special Agents enter as GS 10 employees on the law enforcement government pay scale and can advance to the GS 13 grade level in the field, non-supervisory assignments.
-Promotions to supervisory, management and executive positions are available in grades GS 14 and GS 15 as well as in the FBI Senior Executive Service.
-Agents also receive locality pay and availability pay - a 25% increase in adjusted salary (base salary + locality pay) due to overtime requirements.
-With locality and availability pay adjustments, new FBI agents currently earn between $61,100 and $69,900 a year.
+FBI Special Agents enter as General Schedule (GS) 10 employees on the law enforcement government pay scale and can advance to the GS 13 grade level in nonsupervisory assignments.
+As of 2018, GS 10 begins at $48,297 annually, and GS 13 tops out at $98,317 annually.
+Agents also receive locality pay and availability pay—approximately a 25 percent increase in salary due to overtime requirements.
+With locality and availability pay adjustments, new FBI agents should expect to start out at a little more than $60,000 annually.